Sewerage infrastructure explained

 What is an inspection shaft?

-An inspection shaft is an access point to the sewer system that is too small for human access, but does allow instruments to inspect, test and clear blockages and obstructions within the sewer pipe.
+An inspection shaft (also known as a maintenance shaft) is an access point to the sewer system that is too small for human access, but does allow instruments to inspect, test and clear blockages and obstructions within the sewer pipe.
 It must be accessible at all times.

 What is a sewer vent?